History of the People's Republic of China: Domestic affairs

 Economic growth achieved a sustained high rate by the mid-1990s.
 Jiang Zemin's macroeconomic reforms furthered Deng's vision for "Socialism with Chinese characteristics".
 Jiang laid heavy emphasis on scientific and technological advancement in areas such as space exploration.
 At the same time, Jiang's period saw a continued rise in social corruption in all areas of life.
-Unemployment skyrocketed as unprofitable State-owned enterprise (SOE) were closed to make way for more competitive ventures internally and abroad.
+Unemployment skyrocketed as unprofitable State-owned enterprises (SOE) were closed to make way for more competitive ventures internally and abroad.
 The ill-equipped social welfare system was put on a serious test.
 In 2000, Jiang proposed his ideology of "Three Represents", which was ratified by the Chinese Communist Party at the Sixteenth Party Congress in 2002.

 At the same time, Premier Zhu Rongji's economic policies held China's economy strong during the 1997 Asian financial crisis.
 Economic growth averaged at 8% annually, pushed back by the 1998 Yangtze River Floods.
 Standards of living improved significantly, although a wide urban-rural wealth gap was created as China saw the reappearance of the middle class.
 Wealth disparity between the Eastern coastal regions and the Western hinterlands continued to widen by the day, prompting government programs to "develop the West", taking on ambitious projects such as the Qinghai–Tibet railway.
 However, rampant corruption continued despite Premier Zhu's anti-corruption campaign that executed many officials.
-Corruption alone is estimated to amount to the equivalent of anywhere from 10 to 20 per cent of China's GDP.
+Corruption alone was estimated to amount to the equivalent of anywhere from 10 to 20 per cent of China's GDP.

 To sustain the increased electricity consumption, the Three Gorges Dam was built, attracting supporters and widespread criticism.
 Environmental pollution became a very serious problem as Beijing was frequently hit by sandstorms as a result of desertification.

 In 1990s, Project 211 and Project 985 were launched for higher education in China.